JaniJegoroff/facebook-ios-sdk/README.md

 Motivation
 ====================

-This a simple example for a classic problem when automating Facebook login scenarios for iOS.
+This simple example provides one solution for a classic problem: automating Facebook login scenarios for iOS.

 Facebook iOS SDK example application `Scrumptious` is used for a demo.